 Section 3–1: General features of the Devices

 Subject to exceptions, the Devices are handed over to Participants at the Event location.
-Unless otherwise decided by Organiser, they shall remain the sole and exclusive property of Organiser.
+Unless otherwise decided by the Organiser, they shall remain the sole and exclusive property of the Organiser.

-Participants shall, upon being handed over the Device, check that it works corrects and inform Organiser of any malfunction as promptly as possible, to enable it to replace any defective Device.
+Participants shall, upon being handed over the Device, check that it works correctly and inform the Organiser of any malfunction as promptly as possible, to enable them to replace any defective Device.

 Participants are responsible for the safekeeping of the Devices during the entire Event.
-In that aim, Participants shall use the Devices as per the instructions given to them to avoid damaging them.
+To that end, Participants shall use the Devices as per the instructions given to them to avoid damaging them.

-In case of loss of a Device by a Participant, Weezevent shall be under no duty to refund Organiser or Participant.
+In case of loss of a Device by a Participant, Weezevent shall be under no duty to refund the Organiser or a Participant.

-The Devices not working with a password or a PIN code, Participants remain fully responsible in case of loss or theft of their Device and in particular fraudulent use by a third party.
+The Devices do not require a password or a PIN code.
+Participants remain fully responsible in case of loss or theft of their Device and in particular fraudulent use by a third party.
 Weezevent accordingly disclaims any and all liability in case of fraudulent use of a Device by an unauthorized person.
-In case of theft or loss, Participants are invited to immediately inform Organiser in view of deactivating the Device.
+In case of theft or loss, Participants are invited to immediately inform the Organiser in view of deactivating the Device.

 Section 3–2: Activation and refund fees

-As part of the implementation of the “cashless” solution, Organiser has the possibility of asking Weezevent to apply an activation fee, which will not be refundable following the Event.
-The activation fee charged by Organiser to Participant is deducted from the amount of the units of value that may consumed at the Venue and corresponds to the invoicing of the “cashless” Service offered to Participant:
+As part of the implementation of the “Cashless” solution, the Organiser has the possibility of asking Weezevent to apply an activation fee, which will not be refundable following the Event.
+The activation fee charged by the Organiser to the Participant is deducted from the amount of the units of value that may be consumed at the Venue and corresponds to the invoicing of the “cashless” Service offered to Participant:

-- Use of a Device that allows ordering and paying online or at a counter goods or services that will subsequently be consumed at the Venue;
+- Use of a Device for ordering and paying online or at a counter goods or services that will subsequently be consumed at the Venue;

 - Retention of the Device by Participant;

-- Benefit of the “cashless” solution enabling all concerned to avoid the pitfalls associated with many people being gathered together (cash register errors, loss of means of payment, online monitoring of consumption, etc.).
+- Benefits of using the “cashless” solution enabling all concerned to avoid the pitfalls associated with many people being gathered together (cash register errors, loss of means of payment, online monitoring of consumption, etc.).

-Similarly, Organiser may seek the application of a refund fee to be deducted from the amounts to be returned to Participant after the Event, such refund entailing the implementation of significant human and technical resources.
+Likewise, the Organiser may request the setting up of refund fees to be deducted from the sums to be returned to the Participants at the end of the Event, the refund operations requiring the installation of significant technical and human resources.